wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 extensible.
 These are 'reticulate'  or
 'pitted' elements (see figures).

-- *PHLOEM*: sieve tubes and companion cells.
+- *Phloem*: sieve tubes and companion cells.
 Phloem is a complex tissue comprising sieve tubes, companion cells, parenchyma, fibres and sclereids.
 The transporting elements are called the sieve elements.
 These are of two kinds, **sieve cells** (which occur in pteridophytes and gymnosperms) and **sieve tubes** which occur in angiosperms.

 - **Sieve cells** are elongated cells with special sieve areas in lateral